Donrwalsh/donrwalsh.github.io/NOTES.md

 - [ ] Wouldn't mind updating my branch names to be `main` instead of `master`.
 - [ ] I set this workspace up a long time ago on this machine.
 Could be helpful to document all the pieces that go into it and make it easier to set up again.
 Containerized workspace?
 Maybe that's a bit much, but I at least have my laptop to consider.
 - [ ] Are there ways that I can enhance my usage of Github Actions so it's doing more for me?
 It is pretty basic right now.

+## Other TODO:

+- [ ] WalkCCC has an incorrect solution on 10.2-5 because it assumes a sentinel variable.
+Could do a PR for that.

 ## Breadcrumbs